Blown for Good

-In Headley v.
-Church of Scientology International, the 9th Circuit Court of Appeals wrote, "The record overwhelmingly shows that the Headleys joined and voluntarily worked for the [Sea Organization] because they believed that it was the right thing to do, because they enjoyed it, and because they thought that by working they were honoring the commitment that they each made and to which they adhered."
-The court also noted that the Headleys had private quarters outside the base, and had access to vehicles and multiple opportunities to leave.
+Blown for Good: Behind the Iron Curtain of Scientology is a 2009 memoir written by former Scientologist Marc Headley about his 15 years working for the Church of Scientology, starting at age 16.
+The book describes his escape from a California compound in 2005, followed by his wife's escape, the prison-like security of the compound which housed the organization's international management, and the physical and mental abuse of the staff members within.

+The author goes into detail about the privileged life style of Scientology leader David Miscavige, the over-the-top special treatment of Tom Cruise, and his own interactions with Cruise.
+Headley worked in the film-production studios and he recounts the aging equipment and outdated processes of making Scientology training films and public relations videos.
+Blown for Good received positive reception in reviews and media coverage and was described as a "remarkable account", a "bold insider memoir", and a "tell-all book", providing "non-Scientologists the sense of what it's really like to work, day in and day out, in such a strange organization".

 Contents

 The book's title is a reference to the Scientology terms "blow" or "blown," which describe one who leaves Scientology without prior authorization from the organization.
+The book opens with a hair-raising account of the author's harrowing escape.

-Headley recounts episodes from his years as a member of the Church of Scientology, most of that time as part of the order called the Sea Organization, or Sea Org.
-He details his experiences while working hundred-hour weeks at Scientology's secluded international headquarters known as Gold Base (or "Int Base") at Gilman Hot Springs, California, about eighty miles southeast of Los Angeles.
+Headley recounts episodes from his years as a member of the Church of Scientology, most of that time as part of the inner group called the Sea Org.
+He details his experiences while working hundred-hour weeks at Scientology's secluded international headquarters known as Gold Base (or "Int Base") in California.

 The book includes a foreword written by former high-ranking Scientology official Mark Rathbun.

-Golden Era Productions

 Headley worked out of the film-production studio facilities of Scientology from 1989 through 2005.
 He held multiple positions while employed by Scientology at Gold Base, mainly focused on the production of video and audio materials to disseminate the message of Scientology founder L. Ron Hubbard.
 He helped originate scripts of videos to introduce new members to Scientology methodology.
 He also supervised large scale Scientology public events presided over by Scientology's leader David Miscavige.
-Headley reproduced thousands of copies of audio recordings of speeches by Hubbard.
+Headley reproduced thousands of copies of audio recordings of speeches by Hubbard, and he was often faced with repercussions from Miscavige if production quotas were not satisfied.
+Headley describes an incident where he says he was physically attacked by Miscavige for making a sarcastic comment.